addap/hazel/README.md

    + Neutral contexts: a evaluation context is neutral when it does not catch an effect.
 The predicate `NeutralEctxi` holds for neutral shallow contexts and `NeutralEctx`, for deep contexts.
- - [theories/notation.v](theories/notation.v): Syntactic sugar for commom
+ - [theories/notation.v](theories/notation.v): Syntactic sugar for common
    constructs of the language.

 ## Protocols